joelturnbull/posts/posts/2013-06-07-why-pivotal-tractor.md

 Tracker.
 It's doubtful we could have gotten to where we are as Gaslight without Pivotal Tracker.
 Without Tracker we would have had to use some other tool that had more baggage to work around.
-Tracker has been the simplest thing to do agile development for the last five years.
-However, these are problems we've found over the last year or so as we've been trying to integrate more design into our development.
+Tracker has been the simplest thing to do Agile development for the last five years.
+However, these are problems we've found over the last year or so, as we've been trying to integrate more design into our development.

 Our intention is to replace Tracker with some form of Kanban.
-David Anderson's book, Kanban, is an easy read that highlights how as a methodology it can address all of these concerns.
+David Anderson's book, Kanban, is an easy read that highlights how, as a methodology, it can address all of these concerns.
 Exactly how we end up implementing Kanban isn't quite clear.
 In the coming weeks it should become more clear and will warrant more writing.
 Stay tuned!